 Fatal Truck Accidents & Wrongful Death Claims

 A truck accident wrongful death occurs when the negligence of a truck driver, trucking company, truck manufacturer, or other responsible parties directly results in someone’s death.
 In such cases, the victim’s family can file a wrongful death claim to receive compensation for their tragic losses.

 Potentially liable parties in a wrongful death claim may include:

 - Truck drivers: Truck drivers who speed, drive while distracted, or fail to yield the right-of-way may be held responsible for the injuries they cause.
-They may also face a wrongful death lawsuit if they failed to inspect their vehicle, failed to obey a traffic control device, fell asleep at the wheel, or caused a wrongful death due to drunk driving or impaired driving.
+They may also face a wrongful death lawsuit if they were unable to inspect their vehicle, failed to obey a traffic control device, fell asleep at the wheel, or caused a wrongful death due to drunk driving or impaired driving.

 - Truck companies: Companies can be held accountable for the negligence of their employees.
 They may also be liable for violating federal laws regarding the number of hours their drivers are on the road if this leads to wrongful death.

 - Truck owners: Some fatal truck accidents result not from driver error but from mechanical malfunction.
 Truck owners can be held accountable for a crash that results from their failure to properly service and maintains the vehicles.

 - Truck manufacturers: Truck part companies can be held responsible for a fatal crash if their product is defective and that defect leads to a loss of life.